Ranondorf/shrink-mp4-by-x10/README.md

 # scale_down
 Script to shrink MP4 files.
-Usage is shrinking the files an android phone takes to a reasonable size for messaging apps.
+Use case is shrinking the videos taken by an Android phone.
+This makes them easier to distribute by electronic means.
 ## Installation
 ### Prequisites
 - Requires FFMPEG to perform shrinking function.